If you received the Acceptance Letter from the EIT Digital Master School Office…

 In seeking an accommodation, consider that most of classes are held in Milano Leonardo Campus.

 POLIMI owns several dormitories for its students.
 Check the website of Residenze Polimi and find the most suitable option for you, considering the online booking process opens yearly in June (stay tuned!).
 Notice that POLIMI does not guarantee accommodation and places are limited (assigned on a “first-come-first-served” basis).
 So do not rely entirely on POLIMI’s residences.

 There are also partner residences and companies, having agreements with Polimi for accommodation and housing, listed on this page.
-Otherwise, you might opt for other accommodation solutions provided by other external housing services (not POLIMI’s dormitories) or you might look for a private flat, to share or on your own.
+Otherwise, you might opt for other accommodation solutions provided by external housing services or you might look for a private flat to share with other students or on your own.

 For any question, doubt or concern, do not hesitate to get in touch with us, we are happy to help you!
 Just send us an email at email@example.com and our dedicated staff will follow up.